Terrarium Size Guidelines

 UVB IS NOT OPTIONAL FOR BEARDED DRAGONS!

 Like all reptiles, bearded dragons need heat to digest and maintain their immune systems.
 Without it, they get sick and die.
-Since bearded dragons are basking lizards, they use heat most effectively from an overhead heat source that mimicks the sun, like a mercury-vapor bulb.
+Since bearded dragons are basking lizards, they use heat most effectively from an overhead heat source that mimics the sun.

-Juvenile bearded dragons need a basking spot of 105-110 degrees, while adults require 100-105 degrees.
-Keep the cool end between 80-85 degrees.
 The wattage it will take to accomplish this varies according to room temperature and distance between the lamp and the basking spot, but a 75w halogen floodlight bulb inside a heat lamp with a ceramic socket is a good place to start.
+If you can get your hands on one, the Arcadia Deep Heat Projector is the best basking bulb on today’s market (but they’re not available in the US yet *cries*).